hashgraph/hedera-sdk-tck/test-specifications/utility.md

 }
 ```

 *Generate a key list that contains two key lists.
-The first key list contains an ED25519 private key, a random key, and an ECDSAsecp256k1 public key that is paired with the input ECDSAsecp256k1 private key.
-The second key list contains an ECDSAsecp256k1 private key, a threshold key, and a random key.
-The threshold key requires two keys to sign, and contains two random keys and an ED25519 public key that is paired with the input ED25519 private key.*
+The first key list contains an ED25519 private key, an ED25519 public key, and an ECDSAsecp256k1 public key that is paired with the input ECDSAsecp256k1 private key.
+The second key list contains an ECDSAsecp256k1 private key, a threshold key, and an ED25519 private key.
+The threshold key requires two keys to sign, and contains an ED25519 public key, and ECDSAsecp256k1 public key, and an ED25519 public key that is paired with the input ED25519 private key.*
 ```json
 {
   "jsonrpc": "2.0",